kushidesign/kushi/README.md

      (when my-condition :.active-link))]
 ```
 Works with `if` `when` `cond` `if-let` `when-let` `if-not` `when-not`, and `case`.<br>
 The class to be returned cannot be nested.
-For example, this following will not work:
+For example, the following will not work:
 ```Clojure
 ;; This will NOT work.
 [:a